Residency Program

 A Message from our Program Director:

-The ophthalmology residency program at the University of Texas Health Science Center at Houston is a busy, clinically oriented residency program located in the fourth largest city in the United States.
+Welcome to the ophthalmology residency program at the University of Texas Health Science Center at Houston.
+Our program is a high-volume, clinically-focused residency program located in the fourth largest city in the United States.
 The Texas Medical Center is the largest medical center in the world and provides our trainees with a diverse array of hospitals and patient populations.
-We have an integrated PGY1 year during which our residents will spend the first nine months with the internal medicine department and then the last three months in ophthalmology.

 Our program is one of two level one trauma centers in the city of Houston and is the busiest level one trauma center in the country.
 The high volume comes with a wealth of oculoplastics and ophthalmic trauma experience for our residents.
-The Lyndon Baines Johnson County Hospital provides autonomous clinical and surgical experience for our residents.
-Through recent restructuring of the surgical program, our residents start in the operating room early in their training, which has allowed them to graduate with a large number of primary surgeon cases.
+The Lyndon B. Johnson Count Hospital provides robust clinical and surgical experience for our residents.
+Through recent restructuring of the surgical curriculum, our residents receive early surgical training which has allowed them to graduate with a large number of primary surgeon cases.

-While the program is busy, we have balanced the clinical workload with the educational experience.
-Residents will spend about half of their training between services at the county hospital and education at the medical center.
-During the University rotations, the residents get a half day of academic time per week to pursue research projects, work on the surgical simulator and wet labs or engage in our wellness program.
+We are proud to balance clinical workload with a rich educational environment.
+Residents spend about half of their training between services at the county hospital and education at the medical center.
+Our program supports resident research, offers access to two surgical simulators, and includes hands-on wet labs throughout the year.
 In addition, a half day of lecture time is protected for residents to receive lecture from the attending physicians.
-We have a dedicated resident research coordinator who guides our residents in completing a project from IRB to paper publication.

 Sincerely,